Methodology

 What's behind the Basel AML Index?

-The Basel AML Index measures the risk of money laundering and terrorist financing (ML / TF) in jurisdictions around the world.
-It is based on a composite methodology, with 18 indicators categorised into five domains in line with the five key factors considered to contribute to a high risk of ML/TF.
+The Basel AML Index measures the risk of money laundering and related financial crimes in countries and jurisdictions around the world.
+It uses a composite methodology, with 17 indicators in five domains in line with key factors considered to contribute to a high risk.

 Poor financial transparency and standards